lucatoldo/Benchmarking-Generative-AI-for-Drug-Safety-Using-SAP-AI-Launchpad/README.md

 - debug_files
   here are all the detailed logs, and the intermediate SQLite formatted results
 - evaluation_result
-  this folder contains the final output, results.db
+  this folder contains the final output, results.db and as well the modified version obtained applying the various SQL statements as in the blog, using the DBBrowser for SQL (results.sqbpro)